Alegruz/alegruz.github.io/Notes/2021/November/Korean/SmoothedParticlesHydrodynamicsCuda.md

 ![SphLaplaceOperatorDiscretization](/Images/Sph/SphLaplaceOperatorDiscretization.png)

-In order to cope with very poor estimate of the 2<sup>nd</sup>-order differential, Brookshaw proposed an improved discrete operator for the Laplacian:
+In order to cope with very poor estimate of the 2<sup>nd</sup>-order differential, Brookshaw propositioned an improved discrete operator for the Laplacian:

 ![SphLaplaceOperatorDiscretizationBrookshaw](/Images/Sph/SphLaplaceOperatorDiscretizationBrookshaw.png)